knupel/Crope/README.md

 'apple menu bar'

 ## example
-you can find few example oon this [link](https://github.com/StanLepunK/Crope/tree/master/example)
+you can find few example on this [link](https://github.com/StanLepunK/Crope/tree/master/example)